VITALity is. . .

 The Hospital Chaplaincy Program, continues to provide spiritual and emotional support to hospitalized patients, their families and the staff of the hospitals served in South Jersey.
 The chaplaincy team partners a priest chaplain with a deacon or lay minister to serve as an associate chaplain, along with women religious who serve as pastoral associates.
 They are greatly supported by more than 200 volunteer Eucharistic Ministers who assist the pastoral care team in bringing Holy Communion to the Catholic parishioners.
 This year chaplaincy support from VITALity Catholic Healthcare Services has been added to Anchora Psychiatric Hospital in Hammonton and Samaritan Healthcare & Hospice in Voorhees.

-Our chaplaincy team brings Christ’s compassionate and healing presence to the facilities we serve.
-Their ministry includes administering or arranging for the administration of the Sacrament of the sick and Sacrament of penance, conducting pastoral care visits, and offering Holy Communion, prayers and spiritual resources.
-The Chaplaincy team also assist the local parishes and pastors by informing them of parishioners who are hospitalized.
+Our Chaplaincy team brings Christ’s compassionate and healing presence to the facilities we serve.
+Their ministry includes administering or arranging for the administration of the Sacrament of the Sick and Sacrament of Penance, conducting pastoral care visits, and offering Holy Communion, prayers and spiritual resources.
+The Chaplaincy team also assist the local parishes and pastors by informing them of parishioners who have requested that their pastors be notified of their hospitalization.
 The team has also been instrumental in connecting the patients with the other health-related services that the diocese offers through VITALity Catholic Healthcare Services.

 By: Father Sanjai Devis, VC